mvysny/mvysny.github.io/_posts/2023-11-28-vaadin-is-push-connected.md

 ---

 You can call `UI.getCurrent().getInternals().getPushConnection().isConnected()` to figure out whether Atmosphere websocket pipe is connected.
+The question is, is the pipe actually alive and healthy?

 However, it's trickier than that.
 WebSocket [runs over TCP/IP](https://stackoverflow.com/a/9204009/377320) and never runs over UDP.
 While TCP/IP guarantees that the packets are not reordered,